 If you only grew up with cassette players, you don't think in terms of speeds.
 But it works a lot like the old VHS videotape speeds: the faster the speed, the higher the quality, but the shorter the recording time because you go through tape faster.
 Reel recorder speeds are measured in inches-per-second (IPS).

 1-7/8 mostly shows up in the 1960s, along with 3" reel tapes, for voice recording where audio fidelity isn't required.
-They're good for audio letters, dictation, recording lecturers or interviews, and other things where you need to use as little tape as possible.
+They're good for audio letters, dictation, recording college lectures or interviews, and other things where you need to use as little tape as possible.
 Cassette and cartidge systems use this speed.
-I was apalled to see it was used on a commercial pre-recorded 4-track stape.
+I was apalled to see it was used on a commercial pre-recorded 4-track tape.
 Only a few Webcors use this speed.

 Webcor branded a number of tapes and records in the 1950s, partly as a way of providing content for the product.
 I don't personally have any, but I'll add a few examples here if I come across some.